MPCMEvolution/MPCMArchive/abstracts/1-introduction-phylogenetic-comparative-method.md

----
-title: "<strong>Chapter 1:</strong>  An Introduction to the Phylogenetic Comparative Method"
+# <strong>Chapter 1:</strong>  An Introduction to the Phylogenetic Comparative Method"
-date: "2014-06-12"
----

 by **Emmanuel Paradis**